Pullback of arithmetic theta series and its modularity for unitary Shimura curves: Deformation of special divisors near the boundary

-It is discovered by \cite{Ho2} that the line bundle $\Omega$ controls the deformation theory of special divisors on the open Shimura variety $\cS$.
-The main goal of this section is to extend this observation to $\cS^*$.
-First we review some deformation theory that we will need following \cite[\S 4]{Ho2}.
+It is discovered by \cite{Ho2} that the line bundle $\Omega$ controls the deformation theory of special divisors on the open Shimura variety $\cS$, see Proposition \ref{prop:deformation of Z x interior} below.
+The main goal of this section is to extend this observation to $\cS^*$ (Proposition \ref{prop:deformation cS star}).
+In order to do this we define $\cZ^*(m)$ as a Deligne-Mumford stack (see Definition \ref{def: cZ*} and Proposition \ref{prop: Z*m representability}), which should be thought of as the ``toroidal compactification" of the stack $\cZ(m)$.
+By Proposition \ref{prop:compare Z* and Z*Phi} and \cite[Theorem 3.7.1(4)]{BHKRY1}, our definition of $\cZ^*(m)$ agrees with that of \cite{BHKRY1} which is the Zariski closure of $\cZ(m)$.

+First we review some deformation theory following \cite[\S 4]{Ho2}.
 Throughout this section we will repeatedly encounter the following setting.
 Let $S$ be a stack and $Z$ be another stack with a finite unramified morphism $Z\rightarrow S$.
-We assume there is an \'etale morphism of stacks $U\rightarrow S$ such that $Z|_U\rightarrow S|_U$ is a closed immersion of schemes on every connected component of its domain.
+So there is an \'etale morphism $U\rightarrow S$ such that $U$ is a scheme and $Z|_U\rightarrow S|_U$ is a closed immersion of schemes on every connected component of its domain.
 Let $\cZ$ be such a connected component and $I_{\cZ}$ be its ideal sheaf in $S|_U$.
-Then $I_{\cZ}^2$ defines a larger closed formal subscheme
+Then $I_{\cZ}^2$ defines a larger closed subscheme

 The image of $I_{\cZ}$ in the $\Oo_{\tilde \cZ}$ can be equipped with the trivial P.D. structure.
 The stack $\tilde{\cZ}$ is called the first order thickening of $\cZ$ in $S|_U$.

 Now we specialize to the case $S=\cS$ and $Z=\cZ(m)$.
 By \cite[Proposition 2.9]{KR2}, for any geometric point $z \in \cS$, there is an \'etale neighborhood $U$ of $z$ in $\cS$ such that $\cZ(m)|_U\rightarrow \cS|_U$ is a closed immersion of schemes on every connected component of its domain.
 Let $\cZ$ be such a connected component as in the previous paragraph.
 The universal morphism $x:\mathbf{A}_0|_{\cZ}\rightarrow \mathbf{A}|_{\cZ}$ induces a morphism of vector bundles over $\cZ$.